mcecode/eslint-config-mcecode/README.md

 Major releases introduce changes that alter how ESLint lints your code which would most likely break tests or builds.
 These include:

 - Adding rules and/or options that enable new behavior
-- Removing options that disabled linting behavior; for example, removing the `ignoreUrls: true` option for the `max-len` rule would make ESLint start flagging lines that have long URLs, which would break tests and builds that currently pass
+- Removing options that disabled linting behavior (e.g., removing the [`ignoreUrls: true`](https://eslint.org/docs/rules/max-len#ignoreurls) option for the [`max-len`](https://eslint.org/docs/rules/max-len) rule would make ESLint start flagging lines that have long URLs, which may break tests and builds that currently pass)
 - Increasing the error level of a rule (i.e., setting a rule's ID from "warn" to "error")
 - Changing the package's required ESLint version